MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 ### 4. Capture only elements

-Now we are going to check for child elements using some properties which belong to the *Element*.
+Using some properties of the *Element* class, we can check for child elements as well.

 [*Element*](https://developer.mozilla.org/en-US/docs/Web/API/Element) is the most general base class of all element objects.